The Launceston City Council has work experience and employment opportunities for students studying Civil Engineering at the University of Tasmania.

-Successful cadets will recieve funding to attend the third and fourth years of their degrees full-time, worth $13,500 and one year's guaranteed post-graduate employment at a minimum salary of $54,797.
+Successful cadets will receive funding to attend the third and fourth years of their degrees full-time, worth $13,500 and one year's guaranteed post-graduate employment at a minimum salary of $54,797.

 In addition, cadets will be allowed the chance to complete 10 weeks paid work experience with the Council at the end of their third year of study.

 While working for the Launceston City Council, civil engineers have the opportunity to work on a range of exciting projects, including Launceston's major flood levee reconstruction, construction fieldwork, environmental management, traffic management and underground stormwater works.